pypsa-meets-earth/pypsa-earth/doc/tutorial.rst

     ...
     retrieve_databundle: true

-It's recommended to set `retrieve_databundle: true` when building the model first time to download all the common data files needed.
-When the first run is completed and all the necessary data extracted, it may be a good idea to set `retrieve_databundle: false` to avoid data loss.
+It's recommended to set `retrieve_databundle: true` when building the model for the first time to download all needed common data files.
+When the first run is completed and all the necessary data are extracted, it may be a good idea to set `retrieve_databundle: false` to avoid data loss.

 How to run the model?
 -------------------------------------------------

 After configuration set-up, the model is ready to be built and run.
-Before to actually run the workflow you may check how it will look by using `dryrun` Snakemake option:
+Before to actually run the workflow you may check how it will look by using `--dryrun` or `-n` Snakemake option:

 .. code:: bash